kljeung/CMPM121-F-test/README.md

 ## What are you hoping to learn by approaching the project with the tools and materials you selected above?

 We would like to gain more experience using [GitHub Codespaces](https://github.com/features/codespaces) together.
 We’ve done it before in section but now we’ll be collaborating for a full project.
 This will be a good opportunity to learn how to use libraries in TypeScript due to the wide range of possibilities that are made available with [Three.js](http://Three.js) such as 3D graphics and physics.

+---
+# Cospaces Notes
+Running browser: npm run dev
+Linting automation: npx eslint . --fix
+Formatting automation: npx prettier . --write